 Sadly, when the honeymoon is over, what it will take to maintain this economic marriage to keep the family together?

-Recently, Jamaica reported about a $180 million grant from the Chinese for border security and airport operations.
-Any investments that make the best use of safer communities and enhance travel security should be welcomed.
-But I wonder when did Jamaica, and China has border issue concerns?
-Moreover, the region does not have political turmoil from people fleeing their neighboring islands or parishes.
+Not long ago, Jamaica reported about a $180 million grant from the Chinese for border security and airport operations.
+Any necessary investments that make the best use of more protected communities and positively enhance travel security should be welcomed.
+But I naturally wonder when did Jamaica, and China has border issue concerns?
+Moreover, the region does not experience political turmoil from local people fleeing their neighboring islands or parishes.

-We do understand that economic agreement and technical corporation should benefit all.
-In fact, new technology and infrastructure have made the flow of goods and services more efficient.
-But who benefits when the region is now dominated with massive imports?
+I am not against investments for upward mobility and do understand that economic agreement and technical corporation should benefit all.
+In established fact, new technology and local infrastructure have undoubtedly made the continuous flow of valuable goods and services more efficient.
+But who specific benefits when the region is now dominated with massive imports?

 Is this a “debt trap” diplomacy like others have noted in different places?

-This seems like a new conquest of colonization that has not lifted the poor from poverty since it started.
-Even locally grown products have dwindled to small corners like news racks covered with international news clips while local customs and identity get lost.
+The over look family members: This seems like a recent conquest of colonization that has not lifted the poor from economic poverty since it started.
+Even locally grown products have dwindled to small corners like news racks covered with international news clips while local customs and cultural identity-driven to the back.

-Few reports noted that China has also used its financial influence throughout the Caribbean Community through [CARICOM] to expand its influence.
+Few reports noted that China has equally exercised its financial influence throughout the Caribbean Community through [CARICOM] to aggressively expand its pervasive influence.
 Several projects from medical centers to stadiums have been built in Saint Lucia, Grenada, Dominica, and Jamaica with cheap loans.

 Unquestionable, these developments have some positive effects, but who are the long-term beneficiaries?
 This is not a new pattern; especially in Jamaica since more people are talking freely.